davidlinse/git-contributors.js/README.md

 It uses the result of `$ git log --pretty=%an` to calculate and add the percental contribution of each committer to the output.

 #### Synopsis
+You can either `require` it somewhere in you node-module like ...

 ```bash
 # your-node-module.js
 var GitContributors = require('git-contributors').GitContributors;
 GitContributors.list('/path/to/repository-dir', function (err, shortlog) {
     if (err) throw err;
     shortlog.forEach(function (contributor) {